Dharm3112/MarketWatch/README.md

 5. Open a Pull Request

+## 📄 License

-## 📄 LicenseThis project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](https://github.com/Dharm3112/MarketWatch/blob/main/LICENSE).